jhvanderschee/jekyllcodex/_without-plugin/toggle-menu.md

 ### Introduction

 Every website needs a menu button.
-A little animation that transforms the hamburger into a cross, will delight your users.
+You know... the much debated hamburger that toggles the menu on mobile.
+It is best practise to add the word 'Menu' to the hamburger and to add a little animation that transforms the hamburger into the close button.
 An example of this script can be seen on mobile in the header of this website.

 ### How it works